-Legally, GDPR has been applied to all the businesses.
-Whether it is a private or government organization, they need to be GDPR compliant soon, otherwise, they may face a heavy penalty for the same.
+Legally, GDPR has been applied to all businesses.
+Whether it is a private or government organization, they need to be GDPR compliant soon.
+Otherwise, they may face a heavy penalty for the same.
 The goal of GDPR for eCommerce is simple i.e., to return complete control over the personal data of customers.

-Let see how the platforms get prepared for this big change:
+Let’s see how the platforms get prepared for GDPR for E-commerce

-- Deeply evaluating the products to help customers know that what information is being retained and where the server is going to keep it
+Deeply evaluating the products to help customers know what information is being retained and where the server is going to keep it.

-- The platform is also allowing customers to check service and contracts that are linked to third-party organizations.
+The platform is also allowing customers to check services and contracts that are linked to third-party organizations.

-WooCommerce is a powerful WordPress plugin which is also gearing up to get integrated with the new data protection regulation.
-The community behind this big plugin believes in making customers contented.
-For that, they provided their users the exact information about the new act and the associated rules.
+WooCommerce is a powerful WordPress plugin that is also gearing up to get integrated with the new data protection regulation.
+The community behind this big plugin believes in making customers content.
+For that, they provided their users with the exact information about the new act and the associated rules.

-The community decided that:

-They will be telling customers about the platform, how it works and how it is collecting the data from users.
+The community decided that.
+They will be telling customers about the platform, how it works and how it is collecting data from users.
 Along with it, they will also reveal that who will have the access to this shared data and for how long.

 Undoubtedly, GDPR compliance is not so easy to get done.
-You have to do a lot of tasks in it like collecting client information, reviewing your subscribers’ activities, marketing strategies and many more.
+Do a lot of tasks in it, like collecting client information, reviewing your subscribers’ activities, marketing strategies, and many more.
 But wait!
 You can’t consider GDPR just the rules to be applied.
 In fact, it’s a huge opportunity for you to grab.

-- Doing this, your customers will feel free to make deals with your brand as you have adhered to all the regulations enforced for data protection.
+By doing this, your customers will make deals with your brand as you have adhered to all the regulations enforced for data protection.

-- The best part is, if you’re GDPR compliant and your competitor is running with the traditional data protection rule, you will definitely will win in this case.
+The best part is, if you’re GDPR compliant and your competitor is running with the traditional data protection rule, you will definitely win in this case.